MineralsCloud/Express.jl/docs/src/questions.md

 [`Crystallography.jl`](https://github.com/MineralsCloud/Crystallography.jl),
 [`EquationsOfStateOfSolids.jl`](https://github.com/MineralsCloud/EquationsOfStateOfSolids.jl),
 [`QuantumESPRESSO.jl`](https://github.com/MineralsCloud/QuantumESPRESSO.jl), etc.,
 are distinct packages.
-They can work together to form the equation of state workflow, and they can also be used separately if users want to use specific features, e.g., managing pseudopotentials, calculating structural symmetry, fitting existing data.
+They can work together to form the equation of state workflow, or they can be used separately if users want to use specific features, e.g., managing pseudopotentials, calculating structural symmetry, fitting existing data.
 In that case, only related code will be installed, which saves disk space and time.
-However, most code in, for instance, [`aiida-core`](https://github.com/aiidateam/aiida-core), is dealing with servers, network, databases, web interfaces, YAML, etc, which makes it a gigantic project that is hard to read, trace, and debug.
+However, most code in, for instance, [`aiida-core`](https://github.com/aiidateam/aiida-core), deals with servers, networks, databases, web interfaces, YAML, etc., making it a gigantic project that is hard to read, trace, and debug.
 And everything in `AiiDA` is bond to its workflow system.
 Its data structure may not be compatible with other people's code.
-It is difficult for users who are unfamiliar with their code structure to pick a subset of features they need if they want to customize.
-In `express`, everything is very loosely coupled to each other, no workflow needs to be composed if you just want to do a simple thing (In fact, each workflow in `express` is just a collection of predefined wrappers of functions that its dependencies have already provided.
+It is difficult for users unfamiliar with their code structure to pick a subset of features they need if they want to customize.
+In `express`, everything is very loosely coupled to each other, and no workflow needs to be composed if you just want to do a simple thing (In fact, each workflow in `express` is just a collection of predefined wrappers of functions that its dependencies have already provided.
 The core code of `Express.jl` is very small.).
-Users can cooperate with others' packages with little effort thanks to the composability that Julia enables.
+Users can cooperate with others' packages with little effort, thanks to the composability that Julia enables.
 For example, in `express`, our users never need to convert units.
 With the help of Julia's [`Unitful.jl`](https://github.com/PainterQubits/Unitful.jl) package, users can always throw literal units they obtained from experiments or papers directly to `express` and do not need to consider whether they are compatible or not.
-This is helpful when fitting equations of state, modifying crystal structures, etc. From developers' side, we seldom need to adapt for others' code.
+This is helpful when fitting equations of state, modifying crystal structures, etc. From the developers' side, we seldom need to adapt to others' code.
 Theirs and ours just "magically" work together.
 You usually do not have such flexibility in other languages.
-Besides, even the core calculation part of `AiiDA` and `atomate`, they use [`pymatgen`](https://pymatgen.org/), another phenomenal code in the materials science community.
+Besides, even the core calculation part of `AiiDA` and `atomate`, [`pymatgen`](https://pymatgen.org/), another phenomenal code in the materials science community.
 However, it is still an enormous code that integrates too many things together, which limits its extensibility.